 There is single pole roll off.
 For most applications, an output capacitor is required.
 The output capacitor and load resistance create another pole.
 This causes a two-pole system and can potentially cause design instability with inadequate phase margin.
-External compensation is required.
+What should we do?
+Answer. we compensate it externally.
 By providing a dominant pole and zero-allowing the output capacitor and load to provide the final pole-a net single pole roll off is created, with the zero canceling the dominant pole.
-Figure 5 demonstrates placing an external capacitor (C{COMP}) and resistor (R{COMP}) for the external pole-zero combination.
-Where the dominant pole can be calculated as follows:
+Figure 5 demonstrates: